Orlando Arcia Player Props: Braves vs. Pirates

-On Monday, Orlando Arcia (batting .355 in his past 10 games) and the Atlanta Braves play the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
+On Tuesday, Orlando Arcia (.459 on-base percentage in past 10 games, 105 points above season-long percentage) and the Atlanta Braves play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
 First pitch is at 7:05 PM ET.

 Orlando Arcia Game Info & Props vs. the Pirates